ryankurte/efm32-base/README.md

  - Getting started with Microcontrollers is hard (and time consuming)
  - Vendor IDEs are ultimately useless when approaching testing and build-automation

-This project addresses this by providing a common base for for projects using Silicon Labs EFM32 processors.
+This project addresses this by providing a common base for for projects using Silicon Labs EFM32 and EZR32 processors.
 This will likely be superseeded by ARM-Mbed Yotta going forwards, check out http://yottadocs.mbed.com/ for more information.

 ## Dependencies